 A police report is generated by the investigating officer who responds to a request for assistance at the scene of a car accident.
-The police report is a summary of information regarding the motor vehicle collision -- containing both facts related to the accident, and opinions of the investigating officer.
+The police report is a summary of information regarding the crash—usually containing facts related to the accident and opinions of the investigating officer.

-At the scene of the incident, if you pay close attention you may notice the investigating officer conducting a number of tasks: inspecting vehicles, talking to people, measuring distances, writing notes, and taking photographs.
-The officer is completing some or all of these tasks in order to gather necessary information for later drafting the police report.
+At the scene of the car accident, if you pay close attention you may notice the investigating officer inspecting vehicles, talking to people, measuring distances, writing notes, and taking photographs.
+The officer is taking some or all of these steps in preparation for drafting the police report.
 In short, the police report is a summary of the police officer's investigation of the accident.
-The police report will often contain some or all of the following information:
+The report will often contain some or all of the following information:

 The information contained in the police report can be a fact or an opinion.
 For example, the date, time, and location of the collision are facts.
-Fault determinations (i.e. who caused the collision) are the opinions of the police officer.
+Fault determinations (i.e. who caused the car accident) are the opinions of the police officer.

-Everyone is entitled to their own opinion.
-The insurance company, through its own investigation, will come to their own conclusion (opinion) as to who is at fault.
+Regardless of what's included in the police report, the insurance company, through its own investigation, will come to its own conclusion (also an opinion) as to who was at fault for the accident.

 Sometimes the insurance company and police officer's opinions are different.
 This is why there are times when the police report is in your favor in terms of a fault determination, but the other driver's insurance company still denies your insurance claim.